Holic75/Baldurs-gate-dnd-3.5/README.md

  - Initial number of attacks per round for all ranged weapons was set to 1, except for slings and crossbows for which it was set to 0.5; and darts for which it was set to 2; it increases at normal character APR progression and Rapid Shot feat also gives +1 APR with ranged weapons (except throwing axes and hammers)
  - Moonblade type was changed to longsword (do not worry, Xan can still use it)
  - Sling bullets damage was changed from missile to crushing
+ - Ankheg Plate Mail AC bonus was lowered to that of regular Plate Mail

 ## 6. Spells